deeanshudeep24/Site_Scanner/README.md

 ## Important Warning

-**WARNING:** This tool is intended for educational and ethical use only.Unauthorized use of this tool against any website or system without permission is illegal and may lead to severe legal consequences.
+**WARNING:** This tool is intended for educational and ethical use only.
+Unauthorized use of this tool against any website or system without permission is illegal and may lead to severe legal consequences.
 Always ensure you have explicit permission to test a website's security before proceeding.

 ## Contributing